-Convention Oversight Committee Chair: Angela McArdle
+Convention Oversight Committee Chair: Angela McArdle1

-Bylaws and Convention Rules Committee Chair: Caryn Ann Harlos
+Bylaws and Convention Rules Committee Chair: Caryn Ann Harlos2

-Platform Committee Chair: Mike Seebeck
+Platform Committee Chair: Mike Seebeck3

-&lt;sup>1 T.J.
+1 T.J.
 Ferreira worked very closely with Chair McArdle along with Committee member Kathy Yeniscavich.
 Much thanks is owed to former Committee Chair Adrian F Malagon.

-&lt;sup>2 The Bylaws and Convention Rules report was not heard due to lack of time.
+2 The Bylaws and Convention Rules report was not heard due to lack of time.
 It is attached hereto as Appendix A for historical purposes.
 The Committee members are recognized on page four (4) of the Report.

-&lt;sup>3 The Platform Committee report was not heard due to lack of time.
+3 The Platform Committee report was not heard due to lack of time.
 It is attached hereto as Appendix B for historical purposes.
 The Committee members are recognized on page three (3) of the Report.
 Additionally, the results of the Platform Deletion Token counts are recorded in Appendix C though no vote was ever taken on qualifying planks.
 The planks that qualified for a deletion vote were 2.10 Sex Work (651 tokens) and 2.4 Free Trade and Migration (737 tokens).